MediciHouse07/Learning_Records/CSR_Process Mining.md

 - multiset abstraction
 - TBRT
 - alpha algorithm has a lot of limits, so this week is about what other advanced algorithm that can be used that don't have those limits

+## 3-2

+2023/04/05

+0000<->0500

+- transition system, convert it to petri net
+- then concurrency is discovered
+- state based region
+- one initial state, one final state can be constructed artificially
+- combination of region is a region